mjosaarinen/lwaes_isa/hdl/README.md

-Note about [sboxes.v](sboxes.v): I created linear SM4 "top" and "bottom" layers for the Boyar-Peralta AES S-Box to demonstrate the fact that all three s-box types canshare circuitry.
+Note about [sboxes.v](sboxes.v): I created linear SM4 "top" and "bottom" layers for the Boyar-Peralta AES S-Box to demonstrate the fact that all three s-box types can share circuitry.
 That file has some commentary on this.

 However, I didn't mux it as the mux logic would be relatively large.
 Of course, all of that is irrelevant for FPGAs where it's probably a table